tessapower/tessapower.github.io/src/_posts/2020-06-20-github-actions.md

 2. Build the project—to generate the unit tests `.dll` file.
 3. Run the tests—if any of the tests fail, the action will fail.

+{% include important.html
-I found out later that this high-level description needed to be fleshed out a lot, which I describe in more detail below.
+content="I found out later that this high-level description needed to be fleshed out a lot, which I describe in more detail below." %}

 ## [Configuring the Workflow](#configuring-the-workflow)